 A resume objective is a brief statement (a sentence or two) stating your employment goals.
 If you choose to include an objective on your resume, tailor it to match what the employer is seeking in the job posting you're applying for.
 However, many employers now prefer a resume summary statement rather than a resume objective.

 A career highlights/qualifications section, also called a resume profile or a resume summary statement, is an optional customized section of a resume that lists key achievements, skills, traits, and experience relevant to the job for which you are applying.
 This section, if you use it, should be customized as well.

 Include a list of the most recent companies you have worked for in the Experience section of your resume.
-If you have extensive work experience you don't need to include more than the last 10 - 15 years on your resume.
+If you have extensive work experience you don't need to include more than the last 10 to 15 years on your resume.
 Include the name of the company, its location, the dates of employment, and your job title.
 After briefly describing your work responsibilities in a short paragraph, include a bulleted list of your specific achievements and / or contributions in the role (quantified with numbers if possible):